streamroot/integration-samples/orchestrator/android/ExoPlayer/README.md

 `dcStatsView = ...`

-Link the CTLStatsView between step 4 and 5, so ideally after creation and before the start().
+Link the LumenStatsView between step 4 and 5, so ideally after creation and before the start().

 ```kotlin
 dc.addStateStatsListener(dcStatsView)